Sphereon-Opensource/essifi-deliverables/interface_specifications/interface_specification_of_pe_rest_api_component.md

 #### Description

-Retrieve a presentation submission as a verifier as part of a credential exchange session.
+Retrieve a presentation as a verifier as part of a credential exchange session.

 #### Parameters

 Path Variables:
 * `sessionId`: the session id associated with the interaction
+* `presentationId`: presentationId created when presentation was submitted

 #### Response